What Is A Class 1 Electric Bike?

-As e-bike technology expands more than ever before, there is an increasing number of high-tech, innovative models being released every season, with options at every price point and for every type of rider.
-Countries like Europe and China have long been flag bearers of the advantages of e-bikes, but the U.S. has lagged behind, until recent years.
+E-bike technology is expanding more than ever before.
+Now, there is an increasing number of high-tech, innovative models being released every season.
+So, you might ask yourself, what is a class 1 electric bike?
+There are options at every price point and for every type of rider.
+Countries like Europe and China have long been flag bearers of the advantages of e-bikes.
+The U.S. has lagged behind, until recent years.

-Today, the electric bike space is growing immensely here in the states, which has also called for increased awareness of the legislation governing e-bike usage.
-If you’ve been curious about the electric bike hype, there’s never been a better time to get your hands on one and jump on board.
+Today, the electric bike space is growing immensely here in the states, which also calls for increased awareness of the legislation governing e-bike usage.
+If you are curious about the electric bike hype, there’s never been a better time to get your hands on one and jump on board.

 Also called power bikes or e-bikes, electric bikes are considered one of the most significant adoptions of green transportation today.
-They employ rechargeable electric batteries that can help you travel at twenty to twenty-eight miles per hour; they also offer low-cost, energy-efficient, and emission-free transportation, which combines with all the health benefits they bring.
-Ultimately, we would argue that electric bikes are very much worth the hype.
+They employ rechargeable electric batteries that can help you travel at twenty to twenty-eight miles per hour.
+They also offer low-cost, energy-efficient, and emission-free transportation, which combines with all the health benefits they bring.
+Ultimately, we argue that electric bikes are very much worth the hype.